 The preprocessing step at the beginning of a new epoch causes O(m) changes in K and there are at least m updates in each epoch, therefore the algorithm maintains a stable kernel in the amortized sense.
-As above, using a de-amortization technique, we can ensure that K is stable.
-The correctness of the algorithm follows from the following lemma.
+Again, using a de-amortization technique, we can ensure that K is stable.
+The correctness of the algorithm follows from the following lemma (proved in full version [3]).

-Lemma 2.7.
-K is always an ε -kernel of P.
+Lemma 7.
+K is always an $\varepsilon$ -kernel of P.